Golden Hour Chasing in Hong Kong: Ultimate Sunset and Sunrise Hiking Guide!

-One of the best things about Hong Kong is how easy it is to get out of the bustling up and about city to go and experience its nature.
-As a landscape photography enthusiast, hiking in Hong Kong is how I kill time around, especially finding nice spots for the sunset and sunrise in Hong Kong.
+One of the best things about Hong Kong is how easy it is to get out of the bustling up and about city to go to the nature areas.
+As a landscape photography enthusiast, golden hour is my favorite time of day and finding the best spots for sunset and sunrise in Hong Kong is how I kill time around.

-There are a number of trails for hiking in Hong Kong and each one offering its unique view.
-Personally, I enjoy seeing the sunrise or the sunset from different vantage points.
-There’s just something about seeing those golden rays piercing through landscapes that get me.
-This is a list of the different views that I’ve captured for the sunset and sunrise in Hong Kong.
-Hopefully, this post will keep evolving as I hike and explore more spots for sunset and sunrise in Hong Kong.
+There are a number of trails for hiking in Hong Kong and each one offers unique views.
+I enjoy watching the sunset and sunrise from different vantage points because there’s just something about seeing those golden rays piercing through landscapes that get me.
+This is my ultimate guide to the different hikes I’ve done around this city to chase the golden hour.
+This post will keep evolving as I hike and explore more spots for sunset and sunrise in Hong Kong.

 Victoria Peak